Gut Health and Digestive Track Issues

-Most people are concerned about overall intestinal health with an increasing curiosity in the human digestive tract.
+Most people are concerned about overall intestinal health with increasing curiosity about the human digestive tract.
 The gastrointestinal tract starts at the mouth and passes through the colon.
-Bacteria and archaea, also referred to as the gut microbiota, play an important role in the digestive and overall health of the body in the gastrointestinal tract.
+Bacteria and archaea also called the gut microbiota, play an important role in the digestive and overall health of the body in the gastrointestinal tract.

-Within a healthy state, the gut-biota performs a number of roles which humans cannot do by themselves.
+Within a healthy state, the gut biota performs a number of roles that humans cannot do by themselves.
 If microbiota homeostasis is disrupted, a cascade of changes will occur to stabilize the body.
-Balancing gut-biota is one of the health-care strategies.
+Balancing gut biota is one of the healthcare strategies.
 The body is affected by microbiota.

 -